outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

    Cleans the system by removing packages that are  not  associated with  explicitly merged packages.
 Depclean works by creating the full dependency tree from the @world set, then comparing it to installed packages.
 Packages installed, but not part of the dependency tree, will be uninstalled by depclean.

+   *depclean* is the last stage of system update.

 # Chroot - a complete routine

 Boot with LiveDVD, then